HowToDoInJava

 TypeScript Array

-1. Creating a TypeScript Array
+1. Creating an Array

-Like JavaScript, TypeScript has an array type to allow the assignment of multiple values.
-The array is specified by adding a square bracket after the type.
+Like JavaScript, TypeScript has an Array type to allow the assignment of multiple values.
+The array is specified by adding a square bracket [] after the type.

-To use the type-safety capability of TypeScript, we can add diamond brackets to specify the type of the elements in the array.
+To use the type-safety capability of TypeScript, we can add diamond brackets to specify the type of elements in the array.
 Every time a new value is added to such a generic array, the compiler checks for type compatibility and alerts if there is a type mismatch.

 //Various ways to declare a typed array